scikit-multilearn/scikit-multilearn/docs/source/index.rst

 Some candidates for implementation are listed in the `Junior Jobs section of the website <http://scikit.ml/#tasks>`_ if you'd like to help.

-If you used previous versions of the library, you might want to :ref:`document goes through the changes <changes>`.

 .. toctree::
    :caption: User Guide